-4.1 Advance Authorization Required Over \$800.
-Any expenditure over \$800 for expert or other outside services must be authorized in advance by the Court.
+- A. Advance Authorization Required Over \$900.
+Any expenditure over \$900 for expert or other outside services must be authorized in advance by the Court.
 For expert services, this maximum applies to each representation, not to each service provider or type of service.
-See Guide to Judiciary Policy, § 310.20.30.

-4.2 Disclosure of Total Anticipated Cost.
-Any request for authorization of services made to the Court must disclose the entire anticipated cost, notwithstanding the \$800 exemption.
-Thus, for example, if an expert's fees are expected to be \$2,000, the request must clearly state that the anticipated cost is \$2,000, not \$1,200.

-4.3 Requests for Nunc Pro Tunc Authorization.
-If the cost of services for a case is anticipated to surpass the \$800 limit, an application to exceed that amount must be made in advance.
-Any request seeking nunc pro tunc authorization for services rendered will not be approved absent a finding by the Court, upon good cause shown, that timely procurement of such services could not reasonably await prior authorization.

-4.4 Supplemental Requests.
-Counsel should make every reasonable effort to obtain a realistic up-front estimate from the expert for all fees likely to be required in connection with the engagement.
+See Guide to Judiciary Policy, § 310.20.30 - B. Disclosure of Total Anticipated Cost.
+Any request for authorization of services made to the Court must disclose the entire anticipated cost including hourly rate, notwithstanding the \$900 exemption.
+Thus, for example, if an expert's fees are expected to be \$2,000, the request must clearly state that the anticipated cost is \$2,000, not \$1,100. - C. Requests for Nunc Pro Tunc Authorization.
+If the cost of services for a case is anticipated to surpass the \$900 limit, an application to exceed that amount must be made in advance.
+Any request seeking nunc pro tunc authorization for services rendered will not be approved absent a finding by the Court, upon good cause shown, that timely procurement of such services could not reasonably await prior authorization. - D. Supplemental Requests.
+Counsel should make every reasonable effort to obtain a realistic upfront estimate from the expert for all fees likely to be required in connection with the engagement. - E. Engaging Expert Services.
+Counsel shall deliver an engagement letter to any approved expert that clearly sets forth the approved amount and the requirement that any additional amounts must be approved by the Court.
 In some cases, changed circumstances may require additional expenses that were not reasonably foreseeable at the outset.
-Nonetheless, the practice of seeking supplemental requests for expert fees, after a lower initial amount has been approved, is generally discouraged.

-4.5 No Retainers.
+In those situations, counsel should take steps to ensure that no additional work is performed by the expert without prior approval by the Court for additional funds. - F. No Retainers.
 The Court cannot pay a retainer for an expert.
 If a fee or retainer money is required up front by an expert or other service provider, counsel must pay and then submit a voucher for reimbursement after services have been provided.
-Requests may be made for reimbursement prior to the conclusion of the case if the district court fines than the request is reasonable.
+Requests may be made for reimbursement prior to the conclusion of the case if the district court finds that the request is reasonable. - G. Presumptive Rates.

-4.6 Presumptive Rates.
 Approval for all expert services must be obtained in advance.
 The presumptive rates for expert services shall be the rates listed on the fee schedule attached as Exhibit A to these Guidelines.
 Factors relevant to determining the rate within a range include, but are not limited to, expert years and depth of experience, the availability, or lack of availability, of this or similar service providers, the complexity of the case, and/or any time limitations on the case that may affect how quickly the service needs to be completed.
 If a particular type of service is not listed on the fee schedule, the Court will consider and counsel shall address (1) the presumptive rate for such service from other federal courts and the Committee for Public Counsel Service; (2) the rate, if available, paid for such service by the Federal Public Defender or the United States Attorney, and (3) the foregoing considerations.

-4.7 Paralegals and Law Students.
-Paralegals and law students are considered "outside services" subject to the \$800 limit, even when the paralegal or law student is employed by CJA counsel.
-See Guide to Judiciary Policy, § 230.70.10.

-4.8 Psychiatric or Psychological Experts.
-Counsel should not seek to obtain the services of a psychiatrist or psychologist as a routine matter, but only where there is a genuine issue of serious mental impairment that may have a material effect on matters of criminal responsibility, sentencing, or conditions of confinement.
+- H. Mental Health Experts.
+Counsel should seek to obtain the services of a mental health professional when counsel has a basis to believe that there may be material effect to matters of competency, criminal responsibility, sentencing, or conditions of confinement.
+Counsel should not expect the Court to approve such requests for authorization without providing case specific reasons for doing so. - I. CJA Form 21.
+The cost of expert services must be claimed on CJA Form 21 and submitted by the attorney within 10 days of receipt of an invoice from the expert.

-4.9 Sentencing Experts.
-Counsel should not seek to obtain the services of a sentencing expert except in extraordinary cases with highly unusual sentencing issues.

-4.10 CJA Form 21.
-The cost of expert services must be claimed on CJA Form 21.